Skip to main content

 3. letters of endorsement or opposition from the relevant dean or associate dean.

-1. Compensation while on sabbatical leave shall be 75 percent of a faculty member’s base salary whether for one or two semesters.
+1. Compensation while on sabbatical leave shall be 100 percent of a faculty member’s base salary for a one-semester sabbatical and 80 percent of their base salary for a two-semester sabbatical.

-3. Sick leave shall accrue as per the Vacation and Sick Leave Accrual Policy.
+3. Sick leave shall accrue following the Vacation and Sick Leave Policy.

-1. Acceptance of a sabbatical leave by the faculty member means the faculty member will complete the goals of the sabbatical as approved.
+1. Acceptance of sabbatical leave by the faculty member means the faculty member will complete the sabbatical goals as approved.

 2. If the purpose of the sabbatical leave changes while on sabbatical, the faculty member will request approval of modifications from the dean and associate dean.
 If approved, the faculty member will communicate modifications to the sabbatical leave to the associate provost for Learning Advancement.

 3. Upon completion of a sabbatical, a faculty member must submit a substantive report to the associate provost for Learning Advancement.
-Such report should include:
+The report should include:

 1. the faculty member’s relevant activities while on sabbatical leave; and

 2. supplementary materials, such as transcripts, creative or scholarly pieces produced, or open educational resources.
-The associate provost will distribute the report to the president, the provost, and the relevant dean and associate dean.
+The associate provost for Learning Advancement will distribute the report to the president, provost, relevant dean, and relevant associate dean.

-4. By the end of the first semester in which the faculty member returns from the sabbatical, the faculty member must complete a formal presentation in an appropriate departmental or college-wide venue.
-The presentation may be in the form of a workshop or seminar and should detail the educational and professional impact of the sabbatical leave.
+4. By the end of the academic year in which the faculty member returns from the sabbatical, the faculty member must complete a formal presentation in an appropriate college-wide venue sponsored by the Faculty Teaching and Learning Center.
+The presentation may be a workshop or seminar and should detail the educational and professional impact of sabbatical leave.

-5. The faculty member must return to the college upon the expiration of the leave and complete one appointment year or partial appointment year, in accordance with the terms of the sabbatical leave.
+5. The faculty member must return to the college upon the expiration of the leave and complete one or two semesters of full-time, following the terms of the sabbatical leave.
 Should the faculty member not return to the college at the conclusion of the sabbatical leave, the compensation received from the college while on sabbatical leave shall be repaid immediately.

 6. The provost will submit a sabbatical leave summary report to the board of trustees.

-7. The president, with input from the associate dean, the dean, the associate provost, and the provost, may determine that a faculty member has not fulfilled the goals of a sabbatical.
+7. The president, with input from the associate dean, dean, associate provost for Learning Advancement, and provost, may determine that a faculty member has not fulfilled the sabbatical goals.

-8. Failure to complete the goals of the sabbatical as approved or failure to fulfill the post-sabbatical duties will result in a referral to the provost for corrective action.
-Corrective action may include repayment to the college the compensation provided during the sabbatical.
+8. Failure to complete the sabbatical goals as approved or to fulfill the post-sabbatical duties will result in a referral to the provost for corrective action.
+Corrective action may include repayment to the college of the compensation provided during the sabbatical.

-1. A sabbatical proposal may be delayed upon recommendation by the provost for a period of up to one year provided such delay does not result in the loss of the sabbatical opportunity.
+1. A sabbatical proposal may be delayed upon recommendation by the provost for up to one year, provided such delay does not result in the loss of the sabbatical opportunity.

 2. Written documentation explaining the reasons for the delay must be provided to the faculty member.
 Documentation of a request for a delay and the results will become part of the faculty member’s sabbatical leave application.
 A sabbatical application that is recommended for delay will be considered to have completed the review process.

-3. The final decision regarding the delay of any approved sabbatical is at the sole discretion of the president.
+3. The final decision regarding the delay of any approved sabbatical is at the president's sole discretion.

 1. A faculty member may request to postpone a sabbatical leave for one year due to extraordinary circumstances beyond the faculty member’s control.

-2. A request for postponement must be made in writing and to the provost, dean, and associate dean.
-Copies will also be sent to the Budget Office, the assistant vice president of Human Resources, and the associate provost for Learning Advancement.
+2. A request for postponement must be made in writing to the provost, dean, and associate dean.
+Copies will also be sent to the Budget Office, the associate vice president of People and Workplace Culture, and the associate provost for Learning Advancement.

-1. A faculty member may elect to cancel an approved sabbatical leave within ten working days after receipts of the sabbatical contract.
+1. A faculty member may cancel an approved sabbatical leave within ten business days after receipt of the sabbatical contract.

-2. Applications for cancellation must be made in writing to the provost, dean and associate dean.
-Copies will also be sent to the Budget Office, the assistant vice president of Human Resources, and the associate provost for Learning Advancement.
+2. Applications for cancellation must be made in writing to the provost, dean, and associate dean.
+Copies will also be sent to the Budget Office, the associate vice president of People and Workplace Culture, and the associate provost for Learning Advancement.

 3. A faculty member who elects to cancel an approved sabbatical request may submit a new sabbatical application by following the procedure outlined in this policy.